shetritr/form-builder-exam/README.md

 ### Form Submissions Page
 For an url with the id of the form, you will see all the form submissions in a table when each header is the field name, and each row is a submission with the user input.

+## Before Submitting
+* Make sure to use clean code.
+* Your data should be presistent and well structured. (sqlite, in-memory, etc.)
+* You might be required to explain your implementation, make sure you understand all your code.

 ## Submitting your project
 After you've completed your tasks, and you are ready to submit it, do the following: